umarhassan-mitodl/6.034-fall-2010/content/pages/demonstrations.md

 *   Biological mimetics: genetic algorithms, self-organizing maps, cross-modal clustering
 *   Learning: nearest neighbors, support vector machines, lattice learning, boosting

-The demonstrations require Java 8 and [course instructions for installation](https://ai6034.mit.edu/wiki/index.php?title=Demonstrations) are available.
+The demonstrations require Java 8 and {{% resource_link "2b7cca2b-93e0-4266-8168-95c4ac05aa71" "course instructions for installation" %}} are available.
 Please note that these instructions do require you to change Java security options.
 Then, you can {{% resource_link 6c062ac3-42cf-d6aa-4b8b-e040d66a41d0 "run the demonstrations (JNLP)" %}}.